underscoreio/essential-slick/src/pages/4-combining-actions.md

 It takes a sequence of `DBIO`s and gives back a `DBIO` of a sequence.
 That's a bit of a mouthful, but an example may help.

-At the end of the last chapter we attempted to update rows based on their current value.
-Here we'll say we want to reverse the text of every message (row) in the database.
+Let's say we want to reverse the text of every message (row) in the database.
 We start with this:

 ```tut:book